 This helps blend the ballast with that of the underlying material and adjacent scenery.
-I mix up paint to the same colour as the scatter gravel, apply this under where the ballast will lay and then gradually mix it to the colour of the neighbouring surface material.
+After applying a protective layer of varnish, I mix up paint to the same colour as the scatter gravel, apply this where the ballast will lay and then gradually mix it to the colour of the neighbouring surface material.

 This is touched on in the video’s below but it’s important enough to warrant mentioning first.
-Cover particularly delicate track areas – points, turntables and the like – before using ballast.
-They maybe tiny to look at but they’re ideal for getting between rails and springs and causing chaos to your points.
+Cover particularly delicate track areas — points, turntables and the like — with masking tape before working with ballast.
+They may be tiny to look at but ballast granules are just ideal for getting between rails and springs and causing chaos to your points.

 4. Pick the right ballast